 A multi-PUSCH configured grant has multiple consecutive configured uplink grants within a periodicity.
 Both Type 1 and Type 2 can be configured for a multi-PUSCH configured grant by RRC.

 Only configured grant Type 1 can be configured for CG-SDT or for RACH-less LTM cell switch or for RACH-less handover.
 CG-SDT can only be configured on initial BWP.
+Configured grant for RACH-less LTM cell switch can only be configured on normal UL carrier.